 Goals & Objectives for Student Learning

-Goal #1: Students will learn to understand gender as an element of social, political, economic and legal structures as well as individual identities, critically interrogating understandings of gender divisions as natural or socially constructed.
+Goal #1: Students will understand gender as an element of social, political, economic and legal structures as well as individual identities, critically interrogating understandings of gender divisions as natural or socially constructed.

-- Identify gender as differently constructed through intersecting identities of race, ethnicity, class, religion, sexual orientation, age, nationality, and other critical variables without being prompted.
+- Students can identify gender, privilege, and oppression as differently constructed through intersecting identities of race, ethnicity, class, religion, sexual orientation, age, nationality/citizenship, and other critical variables.

-Goal #4: Students will learn to value both leadership and participation in gender and related social justice issues in the community and a globalizing world.
+Goal #3: Students will understand both leadership and participation in gender and related social justice advocacy in local communities and a globalizing world.

-- Understand the role of activism, historically and presently, in the service of gender justice and related issues.
+- Students can explain the role of activism in the service of gender justice and related issues.